Learn how this beautiful hen was created and assembled

 After I sewed the body and the head together, I flipped it over and carefully cut off the overlap.

-I sewed the wings on along the run stitch on the top of the wings.
+I hand sewed the wings on along the run stitch on the top of the wings.

 For the key fob part, I cut a long piece of the green felt, folded it over the ring and sewed the sides together and along the ring to hold it in place.

-r the filling I used batting.
+I used batting to fill the body and head.
 After I sewed all around the hen, I left a narrow opening on the belly and stuffed the batting in nice and tight, manipulating it around with a small fork.

 I then continued sewing along to close the opening and finish the hen.